Trump stresses desire for arms control with Russia, China in Putin call

 China, estimated to have about 300 nuclear weapons, has repeatedly rejected Trump’s proposal, arguing its nuclear force is defensive and poses no threat.

-The Trump-Putin call, which marked the 75th anniversary of the end of World War Two in Europe, also covered working to defeat the new coronavirus outbreak as well as other issues, the White House said.
+The call, which took place on the 75th anniversary of the end of World War Two in Europe, also covered working to defeat the new coronavirus outbreak as well as other issues, the White House said, with Trump saying the United States stood ready to help any country fighting the disease, including Russia.

+In its own statement, the Kremlin said “it was proposed by the American side to send a cargo of medical equipment to Russia” but provided no further details.

+The Kremlin also said the two leaders discussed the global oil market as well as other issues.

+It made no specific reference to arms control, other than a brief reference to the two countries being capable of working together to ensure “strategic stability.”

-Reporting By Jeff Mason and Arshad Mohammed; Editing by Chizu Nomiyama and Jonathan Oatis
+Reporting By Jeff Mason and Arshad Mohammed; Additional reporting by Vladimir Soldatkin and Andrew Osborne in Moscow; Editing by Chizu Nomiyama and Jonathan Oatis